Lochnivar/ashverse/analysis/military/pickett-raid-force-size-plausibility-2025-12-10.md

 **If Accepting 14,000 men:**
 - Update `canon-refresher-for-ai.md`: "14k men" instead of "18k men"
-- Update `world-building/timelines/master-timeline.md`: "14k men" instead of "18k men"
+- Update `world-building-master/06-timelines.md`: "14k men" instead of "18k men"
-- Update `world-building/timelines/northern-collapse-1863-1865.md`: "14k men" instead of "18k men"
+- Note: `world-building/timelines/northern-collapse-1863-1865.md` has been consolidated into `world-building-master/06-timelines.md`
 - Keep detailed breakdown from new document

 **No Plausibility Issues:** ✅ 14,000 men is actually MORE plausible than 18,000 men